The UGA Career Outcomes Initiative

 - The data collection cycle is completed for the graduating class of each academic year.
 For example, Class of 2016 consists of August 2015, December 2015 and May 2016 graduates.
 In this example, we start collecting data in August 2015 and end the cycle in December of 2016.

-- Each graduating group is contacted via email before graduation and at intervals of three and six months after graduation.
+- Each semester current graduates are contacted via email before graduation and then again once a month up to six months after graduation

 - At approximately six months after graduation, non-responders and those still seeking are contacted via a calling campaign.